LopsangT/smartcart/README.md

 A full-stack, AI-powered shopping list app built with React and Spring Boot.
 Users can create an account, build a shopping list, track prices with live running totals, and get AI-generated product suggestions based on what's already in their cart.

-> Built as a self-directed learning project to prepare for software engineering internship applications — from zero React/Spring Boot experience to a fully working full-stack app in 15 days.

 ---

 ## ✨ Features